History of atomic theory: Opposition to atomic theory

-Cannizzaro criticized past chemists such as Berzelius for not accepting that the particles of certain gaseous elements are actually pairs of atoms, which led to mistakes in their formulation of certain compounds.
-Berzelius believed that hydrogen gas and chlorine gas particles are solitary atoms.
-But he observed that when one liter of hydrogen reacts with one liter of chlorine, they form two liters of hydrogen chloride instead of one.
-Berzelius decided that Avogadro's law does not apply to compounds.
-Cannizzaro preached that if scientists just accepted the existence of single-element molecules, such discrepancies in their findings would be easily resolved.
-But Berzelius did not even have a word for that.
-Berzelius used the term "elementary atom" for a gas particle which contained just one element and "compound atom" for particles which contained two or more elements, but there was nothing to distinguish H_{2} from H since Berzelius did not believe in H_{2}.
-So Cannizzaro called for a redefinition so that scientists could understand that a hydrogen molecule can split into two hydrogen atoms in the course of a chemical reaction.

 A second objection to atomic theory was philosophical.
 Scientists in the 19th century had no way of directly observing atoms.
 They inferred the existence of atoms through indirect observations, such as Dalton's law of multiple proportions.
 Some scientists adopted positions aligned with the philosophy of positivism, arguing that scientists should not attempt to deduce the deeper reality of the universe, but only systemize what patterns they could directly observe.

 This generation of anti-atomists can be grouped in two camps.

 The "equivalentists", like Marcellin Berthelot, believed the theory of equivalent weights was adequate for scientific purposes.
 This generalization of Proust's law of definite proportions summarized observations.
 For example, 1 gram of hydrogen will combine with 8 grams of oxygen to form 9 grams of water, therefore the "equivalent weight" of oxygen is 8 grams.
-The "energeticist", like Ernst Mach and Wilhelm Ostwald, were philosophically opposed to hypothesis about reality altogether.
+These ideas where widely used by chemists without accepting an underlying atomic explanation.
+The "energeticists", like Ernst Mach and Wilhelm Ostwald, were philosophically opposed to hypothesis about reality altogether.
 In their view, only energy as part of thermodynamics should be the basis of physical models.

 These positions were eventually quashed by two important advancements that happened later in the 19th century: the development of the periodic table and the discovery that molecules have an internal architecture that determines their properties.

+Prout's hypothesis

+Dalton's atoms were "elementary": each element had a unique atomic weight and all atoms of the element were identical.

+In 1815 William Prout speculated that the whole-number ratios that appear in the atomic weights results from an underlying reality that all matter was composed of combinations of a primitive element he called a protyle and which he identified with hydrogen.
+Berzelius, the leading expert on atomic weight, objected that careful measurements show the atomic weights are not whole-number ratios.
+Thus Prout's hypothesis was rejected in favor of Dalton's at the time, but Prout's idea continued to intrigue scientists and his conjecture would be partly verified by Francis Aston in 1912.

+Vortex theory

+From the 1860s to around 1890 a theory originally proposed by William Thomson and expanded by and JJ Thomson viewed atoms as vortices in a pervasive continuous fluid medium.
+The idea was to view matter as stable rotations in the frictionless fluid akin to smoke rings which were used to visually illustrate the concept.
+The mathematical formulation built on the vortex hydrodynamics theory of Hermann von Helmholtz even though he was not a supporter of this atomic theory.
+The theory overlapped the rise of the theory of luminiferous aether in concept and in time frame but the two theories were not identical.
+While the theory had a significant impact on mathematics, inspiring the theory of knots for example, its own advocates eventually concluded that the vortices were not stable and furthermore the theory offered no account of phenomena such as magnetism and gravitation.